processity/dreamhouse-audicity/TUTORIAL.md

 | Audicity Trace Viewer           | AudicityLoggingViewer        |
 | Audicity Trace Writer           | AudicityLogWriter            |

 The Audicity [user guide](https://docs.google.com/document/d/1oviP0r2l768R28MgBa_DOK1DvFve1hO0GCgwF3ZiZ3o/edit?usp=sharing) clearly outlines the permissions associated with each of these and when to use them.
-To complete this tutorial, you’ll need the Audicity Tracking Administrator and Audicity Trace Writer permission set group.
+To complete this tutorial, you’ll need the _Audicity Tracking Administrator_ and _Audicity Trace Writer_ permission set groups.

-> _**Note:** To ensure you do not accidentally expose sensitive data to the wrong users, we recommend a full reading and understanding of these three Audicity permission set groups before moving Audicity into any org where users might access actual customer data, including production or full and partial copy sandboxes._
+> _**Note:** To ensure you do not accidentally expose sensitive data to the wrong users, we recommend a fully reading and understanding these three Audicity permission set groups before moving Audicity into any org where users might access real customer data, including production or full and partial copy sandboxes._

 ### Assign Permission Set Groups